Department of Geography and Geology

 GEOG 5366.
 Cartography And Visualization.
 3 Hours.

-This course introduces the art, science, and techniques used in modern automated cartography and visualization.
-Emphasis will be placed on thematic mapping and surface rendering.
+Students develop theoretical understanding and technical proficiency in the art, science, and techniques used in modern automated cartography and visualization.
+Emphasis is placed on different mapping techniques and surface rendering.
 Extensive computer lab exercises are required.

 Prerequisite: GEOG 5361.